elementor/elementor-developers-docs/src/context-menu/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-A context menu is a control menu that appears when users select an element on [Elementor Preview](/editor/elementor-preview) area and right-click the mouse.
+A context menu is a popup menu that appears when users select an element on [Elementor Preview](/editor/elementor-preview) area and right-click the mouse.
 The popup menu offers a set of available actions based on the context, or the selected element.
 This is why it refers as contextual menu.

 ![Elementor Context Menu](/assets/img/elementor-context-menu.png)